Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 # Reaction conditions

 The reaction conditions constitute a highly complex and extensive category.
 Reactions can be performed in aqueous reaction solutions, organic solvents, micro-aqueous reaction solutions, gassed reaction solutions and many more.
-The reaction conditions can be divided into two fundamental main categories: __monophasic and multiphasic systems__.
+The reaction conditions can be divided into two fundamental main categories: __monoliquid and multiphasic systems__.

 <img src="https://github.com/StephanM87/Strenda-biocatalysis/assets/106530250/aadf0641-b83e-44fb-a639-a4b1d5961eb2" width="600">

 # Well-mixed reaction solutions

-## Monophasic systems
+## Monoliquid systems

 A single-phase system where only one liquid phase is present.
 All components are fully miscible, and there is no visible separation or boundary between different liquid phases.

-<details> <Summary>Monophasic system description</Summary>
+<details> <Summary>Monoliquid system description</Summary>

-### MonophasicSystemDescription
+### MonoliquidSystemDescription

-To describe a monophasic system, precise information about the solvent (mixture) used and the applied reaction system must be provided.
+To describe a monoliquid system, precise information about the solvent (mixture) used and the applied reaction system must be provided.

 - __solvent_description__
   - Type: string